 The facts about Fragile X syndrome are complicated and the ramifications for families can be serious.
 It is recommended that parents and family members ask their doctor to refer them to a genetics service, both for testing and follow-up counselling.

 Genetic counsellors are health professionals qualified in both counselling and genetics.
 As well as providing emotional support, they can help you to understand Fragile X syndrome and what causes it, how it is inherited, and what a diagnosis means for your child's health and development, and for your family.
 Genetic counsellors are trained to provide information and support that is sensitive to your family circumstances, culture and beliefs.
 A genetics counsellor can also provide information about the range of reproductive options that are now available.

-Clinics in Victoria are located in metropolitan Melbourne and major regional centres.
+are located in metropolitan Melbourne and major regional centres.